 Risk Consequence Controls required Not targeting corporate plan outcomes and achieving net zero in line Negatively affecting the reputation of the council.
-The risk assessment should consider: with the council deadlines.
-The council has less resources to use for other activities and outcomes. the most efficient way to deliver council outcomes.
-The council needs to manage the contracts carefully as they represent significant resources.
-The council has adequate procurement and financial control mechanisms over its capital programme. resources.
+The risk assessment should consider: with the council The council has less the most efficient way to deadlines. resources to use for other activities and outcomes. deliver council outcomes.
+The council needs to manage the contracts carefully as they represent significant The council has adequate procurement and financial control mechanisms over its capital programme. resources.
 The council should examine and pursue the most efficient grant arrangement for the heat networks.